Brendan Allen

 Brendan Cody Allen (born December 28, 1995) is an American professional mixed martial artist.
 He currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2015, he has also competed for the Legacy Fighting Alliance, where he is a former Middleweight Champion.
-As of October 21, 2025, he is #5 in the UFC middleweight rankings.
+As of August 29, 2026, he is #5 in the Meta UFC middleweight rankings.

 Background

 Allen was born to Michelle and James Allen of Louisiana.
 Allen's maternal grandparents are from Edmonton, Alberta, Canada.
 Allen has an older brother.

 Brendan started training in Brazilian jiu-jitsu when he was 13 after watching a jiu-jitsu class with his brother.
-In high school, Allen started competing in Mississippi after he had some training in wrestling and boxing.
+In high school, Allen started competing in Mississippi after he had some training in both wrestling and boxing.

-He attended university at Southeastern Louisiana University, majoring in criminal justice.
+He attended Southeastern Louisiana University, majoring in criminal justice.
 Allen later joined Clementi's Gladiator Academy to train in mixed martial arts.
 After winning the IMMAF 2015 Amateur Middleweight Championship, Allen turned to compete in professional MMA.